r-prem/ticket-tuner/README.md

 # Ticket Tuner (for Jira) - Chrome Extension

 A Chrome extension that uses AI to improve Jira ticket descriptions.
 The extension detects when you're editing a Jira description field and offers an "Improve with AI" button that uses OpenAI-compatible APIs to enhance the content.
+It also provides a lightweight text-selection popup on Jira pages, so you can Translate, Fix Grammar, or Rewrite any selected text inline without opening the full editor.

 ## ⚠️ Important Security & Cost Information